-Delivery shall occur EX WORKS Maprox GmbH Wetzikon ZH, Switzerland, (EXW Maprox GmbH Wetzikon ZH, Switzerland, Incoterms 2010), unless otherwise agreed in writing.
+Delivery shall occur EX WORKS Maprox AG Wetzikon ZH, Switzerland, (EXW Maprox AG Wetzikon ZH, Switzerland, Incoterms 2010), unless otherwise agreed in writing.

 Delivery times are only binding if explicitly agreed in writing.
 Delivery delays entitle the customer neither to refuse acceptance of the products nor to claim indemnification.
 Partial deliveries are permissible and do not entitle to refuse acceptance.

 The products shall remain the property of Maprox until payment has been received in full.
 The customer authorises Maprox to record their right to retain title in the appropriate register.
 The customer commits to co-operate as necessary.

 The warranty period for any defects to Maprox products shall be two years from delivery.
 Maprox assumes warranty for these defects under the following conditions.

 The Maprox products are to be inspected on delivery without delay for completeness and defects.
 Reclamations about wrong deliveries, wrong quantities and defects are to be received by Maprox within eight days of delivery in writing by post, fax or email to email@example.com.
 Defects which are not discernible during the usual inspection and are only found later, must be reported in writing within eight days of detection.
 If no complaints are received within the stipulated period, the Maprox products are deemed approved and all and any warranty claims shall be excluded.